Tulum Mayan ruins is a well known touristic destinations in Mexico and a must to visit place.

 Here is a side view of the main building of the site, called “Castillo” – translated: The Castle.

-But what impressed me most was the Temple of the Frescoes.
+What impressed me most was the Temple of the Frescoes, the largest structure in the Mayan Tulum site.
 This building was an observatory from where Tulumians were watching the movements of the Sun.

 At a closer look, you notice a beautifully carved face of the Mayan Diving God: